 See also: The Gundestrup Cauldron

 Within the cauldron lay an impressive Attic Greek ceramic jug for pouring wine.
 Its surface showcases Dionysus, the god of wine and parties, lounging under a vine while he faces a female figure in a banquet scene.
 Scientists think a Celtic artist may have added more details to the jug.
-It is intriguing that a Greek ceramic may have found its way to Lavau, but there is speculation it may have been a lavish gift.
-Additional ceramic and bronze dishes, containers, a strainer, and tableware complete the prince’s banquet setting.
+Intriguingly, a Greek ceramic may have found its way to Lavau, but there is speculation it may have been a lavish gift.
+More ceramic and bronze dishes, containers, a strainer, and tableware complete the prince’s banquet setting.